usegalaxy-au/tools-au/tools/alphafold/README.rst

 This document is designed to provide details on the compute environment required for Alphafold operation, and the Galaxy job destination settings to run the wrapper.
+We strongly suggest reading this entire document to ensure that your setup is compatible with the hardware that you are deploying to.

 For full details on Alphafold requirements, see https://github.com/deepmind/alphafold.